Debit and Cash Only

 Always shop at a licensed cannabis dispensary

 Licensed dispensaries like The Travel Agency carry the very best of New York cannabis.
 Don’t just take our word for it; every product we carry comes with complete testing results that you can examine for yourself.
 Unlicensed shops aren’t held to the same standards — there’s no way to tell what’s in the products they’re selling.
-If you need some help navigating a product’s test results, just ask one of our budtenders and they’ll be happy to help you.
+If you need some help navigating a product’s test results, just ask one of our budtenders, and they’ll be happy to help you.

 Travel